xiaoyemo880818/final_projects/README.md

 ## Hypothesis:
 	1. The closer to the city center, the more profit we can get.
 	2. Time will have influence of the overall price level.
+	3. High frequency of shuttle service will increase hotel profit.
-	3. The profit of different hotels will satisfy with normal distribution
+	4. The profit of different hotels will satisfy with normal distribution
-	4. High frequency of shuttle service will increase hotel profit.

 ## File Introduction:
 	Reference directory includes materials we made reference to.
 	Simulation directory includes our simulation model.
 	Result directory includes our simulation results.

 ## Appendix:
 	Sophia Fan- xiyafan2@illinois.edu
 	1. Write project proposal
 	2. Look up reports and literatures to set up the simulation model
-	3. Write hotel, shuttle class and revenue calculation function for overall simulation model
+	3. Write hotel, shuttle class and cost calculation function for overall simulation model
 	4. Do time simulation and distance simulation
-	Linyao Li-
+	Linyao Li- linyaol2@illinois.edu
+	1. Look up reports and literatures to set up the simulation model
+	2. Write getBookedRoom function and revenue calculation function for overall simulation model
+	3. Do profit distribution simulation and shuttle frequency simulation
+	4. Write and compile the docstrings and doctests.